gmlp/Odoo-academy/openacademy/README.md

 Open Academy module for managing trainings:
 =====================================
-- training course
+- training course for test
-- training session
+- training session for test
-- attendees registration
+- attendees registration for test